jendave/roll-table-importer/README.md

 ### CSV

 Text in CSV format can be used for a roll table.
 The pipe (|) symbol is used as the delimiter since commas are common in tables.
 For a .csv file, the file name will be used for the `table name`.
 If the csv text was pasted into the dialog, the table will named "CSV Imported Table".
-The CSV importer cannot use the `table name` nor `description` fields.
+The CSV text cannot contain the `table name` nor `description` fields.

 `goods.csv`